thass0/thass0.github.io/site/state-of-software.md

 is not free, of course!
 People just don't mind giving away their attention and data for free.

-They should care about this exchange, because it goes beyond mere privacy.
+They should mind though.
+Protecting your data goes beyond mere privacy.
 Looking forward, there is a subtle thread to free speech here.
 While we can speak freely today, the massive collection of personal data creates the infrastructure for future manipulation and control.
 Every piece of data